February 03, 2025

 Sara Fadlallah

-floor my name is s falah and I'm here to connect struggles and highlight ways we can work toward actionable change the news of ice raids within our city has emphasizes the urgency to protect those most vulnerable and valued within our communities it's time for us to speak out and pass an ordinance within Cleveland to become a sanctuary City now more than ever we must challenge the jurisdiction fascist Federal practices have within our city hopefully inspiring or Bader shift to other major cities as well let's lead the way and create the safety we need to provide for our fellow clevelanders with safety in mind a natural next step we need to take is defunding surveillance within communities over surveillance predominantly in black and brown Wards leads to overp policing and greater harm creating such a pervasive level of distrust both from law enforcement and commun and community members alike an example of ineffectual surveillance Tech within Cleveland is shotspotter a tech that claims to reduce gun violence ironically within Cleveland shotspotter detections lead to longer wait times for law enforcement arrival when humans actually make the distress calls as shot spotter alerts are prioritized the accuracy of these types of technology is often unsubstantiated and grossly exaggerated this brings me into my next point Cleveland should seek to invest in programs that strive to help and uplift the community many of which organizations like New Era have spearheaded rather than praise the work we do people like councilman Joe Jones have villainized and slandered black leaders in Cleveland like chairman fahem these strugg these struggles are all connected ice raids are a weapon the state uses to instill fear in some of our most necessary community members surveillance Tech mischaracterizes black and brown neighborhoods leading to overp policing and a cycle of distrust it also happens to to be the same Tech used under the name of fusus to surveil and propagate the apartheid state of Israel and harass Palestinians daily this is the same harassment we see locally in the forced separation of families by ice and attacks on community leaders like chairman fem who only focus on cating necessary improvements within our city in every one of these connected struggles you our elected leaders have the capacity to accomplish tangible change examples of the actionable items for positive change are as follows pass an ordinance to be Sanctuary City we claim to be here in Cleveland cancel shotspot our contract and avoid further surveillance Tech that has proven ineffective and costly to taxpayers work to drop the charges trumped up against chairman fem and genuinely reflect on how his efforts and those of New Era have shown positive changes in our community worth pride stand with us as we unite to stop our complicity and genocide here and abroad within apartheid Israel the sooner we learn that these crises are linked and noting that organizations Citywide are already working toward these goals the more success F we can build the future we deserve and protect those most vulnerable let's all do our part and sometimes your part will be to call out your colleague colleagues who make flippant remarks minimizing the gravity of abuse Jones star and harston alike should face the consequences of their reprehensible words and actions and then we can get to work thank thank
+This brings me into my next point.
+Cleveland should seek to invest in programs that strive to help and uplift the community, many of which organizations like New Era have spearheaded, rather than praise the work we do.
+People like councilman Joe Jones have villainized and slandered black leaders in Cleveland like chairman Fahiem.
+These struggles are connected.
+ICE raids are a weapon the state uses to instill fear in some of our most necessary community members.
+Surveillance tech mischaracterizes black and brown neighborhoods leading to over policing and a cycle of distrust.
+It also happens to to be the same tech used under the name of fusus to surveil and propagate the apartheid state of Israel and harass Palestinians daily.
+This is the same harassment we see locally in the forced separation of families by ICE and attacks on community leaders like Chairman Fahiem who only focus on cating necessary improvements within our city.
+In every one of these connected struggles, you, our elected leaders, have the capacity to accomplish tangible change.
+Examples of the actionable items for positive change are as follows: pass an ordinance to be a sanctuary city we claim to be here in Cleveland.
+Cancel Shotspotter's contract and avoid further surveillance tech that has proven ineffective and costly to taxpayers.
+Work to drop the charges trumped up against Chairman Fahiem and genuinely reflect on how his efforts and those of New Era have shown positive changes in our community worth pride.
+Stand with us as we unite to stop our complicity and genocide here and abroad.
+Within apartheid Israel.
+The sooner we learn that these crises are linked and noting that organizations citywide are already working toward these goals, the more successful we can build the future.
+We deserve and protect those most vulnerable.
+Let's all do our part, and sometimes your part will be to call out your colleagues who make flippant remarks, minimizing the gravity of abuse.
+Jones, Starr, and Hairston alike should face the consequences of their reprehensible words and actions and then we can get to work.
+Thank you.

 3:08 Permalink